-Awards include 2008 Norwescon first place sculpture,2004 Poncho Artist in Residence award, 2004 Seattle Metal Guild award, 2003 Phinney Center juror’s choice and people’s choice awards, 2002 NWDC Simpson Scholarship award, 1992 and 93 and 94awards at F Anderson Cultural Center in Edmonds, 1991 Kirkland Art Centre first place award for Overcoat, 1979, 80, 81, 89 awards from Bellevue Arts Museum.
-Collections include: Victor Borge, National Museum for Women in the Arts (DC), U of Washington Medical Centre, Burien mayor Sally Nelson, The Evolution of Sleep (commission for Outside In, Portland OR), Lillian Bartok Collection (NY), Whyel Museum (Bellevue) Gallery exhibits include: Stonington (Sun Valley, Seattle) Friesen Gallery (Seattle), Works (Sonoma), Edith Lambert (Santa Fe), Kingsfoot (Madison), Fountainhead (Seattle), Gallery 6311 (Seattle), Gallery 110 (seattle) .
-Bellevue Art Museum, Tacoma Art Museum, various other museums and college galleries, studio shows.
-In 2006, I began a return to art festivals, instead of galleries.
+Awards include: 2013 featured artist LQAF, 2008 Norwescon first place sculpture,2004 Poncho Artist in Residence award, 2004 Seattle Metal Guild award, 2003 Phinney Center juror’s choice/people’s choice awards, 2002 NWDC Simpson Scholarship award, 1992/93/94 awards at F Anderson Cultural Center in Edmonds, 1991 Kirkland Arts first place: Overcoat, 1979/80/81/89 awards from Bellevue Arts Museum.
+Collections include: Bainbridge Art Museum, Victor Borge, National Museum for Women in the Arts, U of Washington Medical Centre, Burien mayor Sally Nelson, The Evolution of Sleep (commission for Outside In, Portland OR), Lillian Bartok Collection (NY), Whyel Museum (Bellevue).
+Gallery exhibits include: Stonington (Sun Valley, Seattle), Friesen (Seattle), Works (Sonoma), Edith Lambert (Santa Fe), Kingsfoot (Madison), Fountainhead (Seattle), Gallery 6311 (Seattle), Gallery 110 (seattle) .
+Bellevue Art Museum, Tacoma Art Museum, Bainbridge Art Museum.

 Ideas come from other ideas.

 The process is: 1.Get an idea.
 2.Water it.